-From sunflower bouquets to snacks, this here is your base level recipe.
-It’s salt, seeds, water.
+From sunflower bouquets to snacks, here is your base-level recipe: salt, seeds, water.
 Easy as that.
 From there, you can dress these up with your favorite spices (more ideas below) or channel your inner MLB star and chew up a storm.

 - 1 cup of sunflower seeds

 - 2 quarts of water

 - First, you’ll want to pour the water into the saucepan.

 - Grab a colander and rinse the seeds, removing any excess dirt, dust, or plant matter.

 - Add salt and seeds to the saucepan.

 - Bring the water to a boil, then reduce the burner down to simmer.